 This page provides a basic overview of local government gambling regulations in Washington State, including limitations, prohibitions, and gambling taxes.

 Gambling, like liquor sales and use, is an activity that is generally controlled by state law.
-Cities, towns, and counties are limited in their ability to regulate it locally.
+Cities, towns, and counties are limited in their ability to regulate gambling.

 The Washington State Gambling Commission regulates and, with some exceptions, licenses the gambling activities authorized under chapter 9.46 RCW through the commission's extensive regulations in title 230 WAC.
 The commission does not require licenses for: